 PhotoPass and Photo Ops at Disneyland After Dark Events

 Free PhotoPass downloads are included in the After Dark events.
-That way, you have great professional photos of special moments when meeting those favorite characters and posing for photo ops.
+You'll have 45 days to download the images.
+With PhotoPass, you have great professional photos of special moments when meeting those favorite characters and posing for photo ops.
 Capture that perfect costume or outfit!
 Each Disneyland After Dark event presents unique photo ops that are in theme with the event.
 Scout out your favorites and prioritize, because lines can get long.
 Disneyland After Dark events have many themed props and backdrops for striking your favorite pose.
 Sweehearts' Nite had backdrops themed to various movies.
 Throwback Nite had nostalgic Disneyland-themed backdrops such as an old Skyway bucket and a Mickey Mouse Clubhouse backdrop.

 PhotoPass photographers are available at character meet-ups, as well.
 You can have the photographer scan your code in the app, but we found it easier to link a PhotoPass to hand over to photographers throughout the night.
 The cast members are so helpful at holding your stuff and using your camera and phone to take pics while you focus on not going all fangirl or fanboy on your favorite character.
 As Tad would tell us, “Stay cool!”